URDF-Anything+: End-to-End Generation for Simulation-Ready Articulated Assets: Introduction

 \section{Introduction}

-Generating 3D object representations from visual observations is a fundamental challenge in spatial and embodied intelligence.
-While recent 3D generative models achieve high geometric fidelity, they typically output monolithic, unstructured shapes that lack internal decomposition~\cite{chen2025partgen,chen2025autopartgen,gao2024cat3d,melas20243d,siddiqui2024meta,wu2023omniobject3d,pan2023aria}.
-However, many real-world applications, such as robotic manipulation, physics-based simulation, and interactive virtual environments, demand compositional and functional representations, where objects are explicitly decomposed into parts with well-defined kinematic relationships~\cite{urdformer,li2025urdfanything,le2025articulateanything,mandi2025realcode}.
-Building such articulated models in formats like URDF or XML is still largely a manual process, and automatic reconstruction from visual input remains challenging because it requires joint inference over part geometry and kinematic structure.
-Existing approaches often resort to multi-stage pipelines, retrieval from pre-built asset libraries, or reliance on explicit part segmentation~\cite{urdformer,le2025articulateanything}.
+Robotic manipulation, physics-based simulation, and interactive virtual environments rely on simulation-ready articulated object models~\cite{xiang2020sapien,mo2019partnet}.
+These models must capture both geometry and kinematic structure to support physical interaction and control~\cite{liu2025survey}.
+However, constructing such assets (e.g., in URDF or XML formats) remains largely manual and labor-intensive.
+Recovering articulated object models directly from visual observations is therefore a highly desirable but challenging problem.

-In this paper, we propose \textbf{\method}, an end-to-end framework for generating fully functional articulated URDF models directly from visual observations.
-Given an image and object-level 3D geometry, \method outputs both link geometries and their associated joint parameters in a part-by-part autoregressive manner, producing physically executable models that can be directly deployed in standard simulation.
-This enables a unified perception-to-simulation pipeline, supporting scalable digital twin construction, free-form articulated object generation and robotic learning.
+A model has to solve two coupled subproblems at once: it must decompose the object into rigid parts, and for every pair of connected parts it must recover the joint specification, including the joint origin, rotation axis, joint type, and motion limits.
+It requires jointly inferring part geometry and their underlying kinematic relationships from incomplete and ambiguous visual cues.
+Faced with this difficulty, prior work has largely converged on multi-stage pipelines that decouple segmentation and articulation, as illustrated in Fig.~\ref{fig:model_compare}(a).
+Some methods retrieve part meshes from an asset library and fit articulation on top~\cite{urdformer,le2025articulateanything}, bounding geometry to the library's coverage.
+Others delegate part segmentation to a vision-language model before synthesizing geometry and joints~\cite{le2025articulateanything,cao2025physx, simartdecomposingmonolithicmeshes}.
+Another line first segments part-level point clouds and then generates joint parameters with a separate code head~\cite{mandi2025realcode}.
+Such pipelines compound error across stages or generalize poorly beyond categories well represented in retrieval libraries.

-Our approach is motivated by the observation that articulated objects are inherently compositional and are naturally modeled through autoregressive generation.
-Inspired by AutoPartGen~\cite{chen2025autopartgen}, \method adopts an autoregressive diffusion-based formulation and extends it to jointly generate part geometry and joint parameters.
-Each part is represented using a continuous latent 3D representation based on 3DShape2VecSet~\cite{3dshape2vecset3dshaperepresentation}.
-Operating in this structured latent space, \method sequentially generates articulated objects, predicting both geometry and articulation at each step to ensure consistent shape and kinematics.
+In this paper, we propose \textbf{\method}, an end-to-end framework for generating fully executable articulated URDF models directly from visual observations.
+Given an image and object-level 3D geometry, \method predicts both link geometries and their associated joint parameters in a part-by-part autoregressive manner, producing simulation-ready models that can be directly deployed in standard physics engines.